A Madea Christmas (film)

 A Madea Christmas is a 2013 American Christmas comedy film directed, written, produced by and starring Tyler Perry with the rest of the cast consisting of Kathy Najimy, Chad Michael Murray, Anna Maria Horsford, Tika Sumpter, Eric Lively, JR Lemon, Alicia Witt, Lisa Whelchel, and Larry the Cable Guy.
 This is the first Christmas-themed film from the writer-director as it tells the story of Madea going to the fictional town of Bucktussle, Alabama, with her great-niece to spend Christmas with the great-niece's daughter as financial trouble involving a newly-constructed dam that threatens the town.

 This is the seventeenth film by Perry, and the eighth film in the Madea film series.

 The film was released on December 13, 2013, by Lionsgate.
-A Madea Christmas grossed $53.4 million worldwide.
+A Madea Christmas received negative reviews from critics and grossed $53.4 million worldwide.

 Plot

 Mabel "Madea" Simmons has been talked into getting a job at a local store by her niece Eileen in Atlanta, but gets fired on her first day.

 Eileen’s daughter Lacey, a teacher at a small school in Bucktussle, Alabama, is married to a white man named Conner whose plans to grow special corn earn the ire of corn farmer Tanner McCoy, his school bully.
-The school does not have enough money to fund the town’s Christmas Jubilee, so Lacey asks her ex Oliver for funding through his business.
-She also tries to convince Tanner of his son Bailey’s excellence in school, though Tanner refuses to listen.
-Due to this, Lacey is unable to visit Eileen for Christmas, but Oliver takes Madea and Eileen to see her, not knowing that Lacey is married to a white man and hoping she and Oliver can still work as a couple.
+The school run by Principal Nancy Porter does not have enough money to fund the town's Christmas Jubilee, so Lacey asks her ex Oliver for funding through his business.
+She also tries to convince Tanner and Amber of their son Bailey's excellence in school, though Tanner refuses to listen.
+Due to this, Lacey is unable to visit Eileen for Christmas, but Oliver takes Madea and Eileen to see her.
+Eileen does not know Lacey is married to a white man and hopes she and Oliver can still work as a couple.

 Lacey takes Oliver to a town meeting while Madea looks after her class.
-A girl steals Madea’s purse; when Madea finds out, she loses her temper and ties her to a cross in the classroom.
-Meanwhile, Conner’s parents, Buddy and Kim, visit for Christmas and are told to keep the marriage a secret.
-Eileen cuts down Kim’s father’s memory tree; though she did not realize the meaning, Eileen shows no remorse.
+A girl named Lucy steals Madea's purse; when Madea finds out, she loses her temper and ties her to a cross in the classroom.
+Meanwhile, Conner's parents Buddy and Kim visit for Christmas and are told to keep the marriage a secret.
+Eileen cuts down Kim's father's memory tree; though she did not realize the meaning, Eileen shows no remorse.
 She becomes convinced that Buddy and Kim are part of the Ku Klux Klan after seeing Buddy with a bedsheet over his head.